 - Make sure you understand the terms of cancellation

-Before you agree to cancel your flight, whether it be during the coronavirus crisis or any other time, make sure you understand the terms of cancellation.
+Before you cancel your flight, whether during the coronavirus crisis or not, make sure you understand the cancellation terms.
 If a representative of a company is asking you to agree to something, ask for the specifics in writing.
 Don’t blindly accept the deal.